Minimal reproducible data

 M 0 1

 It works!
-Our sample size has unexpectedly been reduced to just 2 observations, when we would have expected a sample of 8, based on the sample_data output above.
-Wherever the issue lies, we were able to successfully replicate it in our minimal ‘dummy’ dataset.
+The sample size has unexpectedly been reduced to just 2 observations, when we would have expected a sample of 8, based on the sample_data output above.
+Wherever the issue may lie, we were able to successfully replicate it in this minimal reproducible example.

-Even once you master the art of creating ‘dummy’ datasets, there may be occasions in which your data or your issue is maybe too complex and you can’t seem to replicate the issue.
-Or maybe you still think using your own data would just be easier.
+Even if you master the art of creating mock datasets, there may be occasions in which your data or problem is too complex and you can’t seem to replicate the issue.
+Or maybe you still think using your original data would just be easier.

-In cases when you want to make your own data minimal and reproducible, you will want to take a similar approach to what we did in Episode 2 when making our code minimal.
+In cases when you want to make your own data minimal and reproducible, you will want to take a similar approach to what we did in Episode 3 when making the code minimal.
 Keep what is essential, get rid of the rest.
 In other words, we will want to subset our data into a smaller, more digestible chunk.

 The question still arises: how do I know what is essential?